Only One Mode

 Only One Mode is the debut studio album by Australian hardcore punk band Speed, announced in April 2024 and released on 12 July 2024.

 The album was supported by a tour across the US, UK, Europe and Australia between June and August 2024.

 At the 2024 ARIA Music Awards, the album won the ARIA Award for Best Hard Rock or Heavy Metal Album and was nominated for Best Group.

 At the 2024 J Awards, the album was nominated for Australian Album of the Year.

+The album won the inaugural NSW Music Prize in 2025.

 Singles

 The album's lead single "Real Life Love" was released on 3 May 2024, with Aastik Bairagi from saying "[it] has tough vocals and an amazing soundscape that makes the song one of a kind."
 The album's second single "The First Test" was released on 31 May 2024.
 The song features band member Jem Siow playing a flute.
 The song's lyrics are about marginalised people.